ioBroker/ioBroker.js-controller/README.md

 }
 ```

-or using different read and write ids (supported starting js-controller 3.0):
+or using different read and write ids (supported starting js-controller 3.0, check using feature flag ALIAS_SEPARATE_READ_WRITE_ID):

 ```
 {